What is Debate Writing?

 - Tell a compelling story or anecdote

-Defining the topic of your debate is crucial to ensure a clear understanding of the subject matter.
-It helps establish the scope and context of your arguments.
+Defining the topic of your debate helps establish the scope and context of your arguments for your audience.
 Here's how you can effectively define the topic:

 For example: